awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 Start-Process AmazonAppStreamUsbDriverSetup_<version>.exe -Wait -ArgumentList  '/quiet'
 ```

+After you install the Enterprise Deployment Tool on a user's computer, the AppStream 2\.0 client is installed as follows:

+1. The AppStream 2\.0 client installation file is copied to the following path on the user's computer: C:\\Program Files \(x86\)\\Amazon AppStream 2\.0 Client Installer\\AppStreamClient\.exe\.

+1. The first time the user logs on to their computer after the Enterprise Deployment Tool is installed, the AppStream 2\.0 client is installed\.
+**Note**
-After you install the Enterprise Deployment tool on users’ computers, the AppStream 2\.0 client is also installed automatically for current users\.
-For new users, the client is installed the first time that they log in to their computer\.
-However, if users uninstall the AppStream 2\.0 client, the client isn’t installed again until you update the AppStream 2\.0 Enterprise Deployment Tool\.
+If the Enterprise Deployment Tool detects that the AppStream 2\.0 Client folder, **AppStreamClient**, already exists in **%localappdata%**, the tool does not install the client\.

+If a user uninstalls the AppStream 2\.0 client, the client isn’t installed again until you update the AppStream 2\.0 Enterprise Deployment Tool\.

 ## Accessing AppStream 2\.0 with the AppStream 2\.0 Client<a name="access-appstream-with-client"></a>